 Credit card numbers are protected with a high level of encryption when transmitted over the Internet.

 If successful, you will receive a confirmation notice of your completed payment.
 If unsuccessful, you will be advised that your payment has failed.
 “1 Smart Build, Inc.” will not be advised why a payment has failed; therefore, you should contact your credit card/bank provider for details.
-If your payment fails, please use one of the other payment methods described on your invoice pay your invoice.
-Please arrange an alternative payment method promptly to ensure continuous use of 1 Smart Build, Inc. services and Internet resources.
+If your payment fails, please use one of the other payment methods described on your invoice pays your invoice.
+Please arrange an alternative payment method promptly to ensure continuous use of 1 Smart Build, Inc.’s services and Internet resources.

 1 Smart Build, Inc. will confirm your payment details via email.

 By paying to 1 Smart Build, Inc. you accept and consent to your personal data being provided to the Service Provider for the sole purpose.
 We respect the privacy of every individual.
-The 1 Smart Build, Inc. payment system has security measures in place to protect the loss, misuse, and alteration of the information under our control.
+The 1 Smart Build, Inc. payment system has security measures in place to protect against the loss, misuse, and alteration of the information under our control.

 1 Smart Build, Inc. Terms and Conditions for online payments are subject to change at any time.
 Each transaction shall be subject to the specific Terms and Conditions that were in place at the time of the transaction.

 If you have any questions or concerns, please contact support by email at: